-Benefit Description You Pay Physical and occupational and speech therapies 10414) For physical therapy, speech therapy and occupational PPO: 15% of the Plan allowance 90 total combined visits per calendar year for all three listed therapies provided by: Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount - qualified physical therapists; - qualified physicians; - speech therapists; and - occupational therapists Note: We cover physical and occupational therapy to restore a bodily function only when there has been a total or partial loss of bodily functions because of an illness or injury and when the physician: • orders the care; identifies the specific professional skills the patient needs and the medical necessity for skilled services; and • indicates the length of time the services are needed.
+Benefit Description You Pay Treatment therapies (cont.)
+Tou 1 ay Note: Drugs used in treatment therapies are covered PPO: 15% of the Plan allowance under Prescription drug benefits in Section 5(f).
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: The Plan pays for services, supplies, and tests rendered for the direct treatment of cancer under Special features, Section 5 (g).
+Note: The Plan pays for services, supplies, and testing for kidney (renal) dialysis under Special features, Section 5(g).
+Physical and occupational and speech therapies For physical therapy, speech therapy and occupational PPO: 15% of the Plan allowance • 90 total combined visits per calendar year for all three listed therapies provided by: Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount - qualified physical therapists; - qualified physicians; - speech therapists; and - occupational therapists Note: We cover physical and occupational therapy to restore a bodily function only when there has been a total or partial loss of bodily functions because of an illness or injury and when the physician: • orders the care; identifies the specific professional skills the patient needs and the medical necessity for skilled services; and • indicates the length of time the services are needed.
+Note: We provide physical and occupational therapy for those diagnosed with Autism.
 Note: Inpatient physical, occupational and speech therapies are covered under Section 5(c).
-Not covered: All charges Long-term rehabilitative therapy Exercise programs Hearing services (testing, treatment, and supplies) Routine testing necessary because of accidental injury PPO: Nothing (No deductible) or illness Non-PPO: Nothing (No deductible) Hearing aids for adults • Routine hearing exam and related expenses PPO: Nothing up to \$1,100 per ear, then all charges (No deductible) Trouble from the visit of the v Non-PPO: Nothing up to \$1,100 per ear, then all charges Not covered: Note: This benefit is available once every five years.
-All charges Hearing aids and related expenses, except as noted above rn chaiges
+Not covered: All charges Long-term rehabilitative therapy Exercise programs

-Benefit Description You Pay Vision services (testing, treatment, and supplies) One pair of eyeglasses or contact lenses to correct PPO: 15% of the Plan allowance a change in sight caused directly by an accidental eye injury or intraocular surgery (such as for cataracts), within one year of the injury or surgery Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: See Special Features, Section 5(g), for our benefit for routine eye examinations, including eye refractions.
-Not covered: All charges • Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics Refractive eye surgery and related expenses Foot care Routine foot care when you are under active PPO: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
+Benefit Description You Pay Hearing services (testing, treatment, and supplies) Routine hearing exam PPO: Nothing (No deductible) Non-PPO: Nothing (No deductible) Hearing aids for adults • One hearing aid per ear and related services PPO: Nothing up to \$1,100 per ear, then all charges (No deductible) Non-PPO: Nothing up to \$1,100 per ear, then all charges Note: This benefit is available once every five years.
+Not covered: All charges Hearing aids and related expenses, except as noted above Vision services (testing, treatment, and supplies) One pair of eyeglasses or contact lenses to correct PPO: 15% of the Plan allowance a change in sight caused directly by an accidental eye injury or intraocular surgery (such as for cataracts), within one year of the injury or surgery Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: See Special Features, Section 5(g), for our benefit for routine eye examinations, including eye refractions.
+Not covered: All charges Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics Refractive eye surgery and related expenses Foot care Routine foot care when you are under active PPO: 15% of Plan allowance treatment for a metabolic or peripheral vascular disease, such as diabetes.
 Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges Treatment or removal of corns and calluses, or trimming of toenails, except as stated above Orthopedic shoes, orthotics, and other devices to support the feet Orthopedic and prosthetic devices Artificial limbs and eyes; stump hose PPO: 15% of the Plan allowance Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy.
 Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
-Note: See Section 5(b) for coverage of the surgery to insert the device and Section 5(c) for services provided by a hospital.
-Not covered: All charges Orthopedic and corrective shoes and other supportive devices for the feet • Arch supports • Foot orthotics Heel pads and heel cups Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless we determine their medical necessity